fazliddindev1/clone-portfolio/README.md

 - **Responsive Design:** The site is fully responsive, providing a great user experience on all devices.
 - **Project Showcase:** Highlights some of my key projects with detailed descriptions and links.
-- **Contact Form:** Allows visitors to contact me directly through the website.
+- **Contact Form:** Allows visitors to contact me through the website.
 - **Interactive Elements:** Uses JavaScript to add interactive and dynamic elements to the site.

 ## Goals